timhateuchlieb/timhateuchlieb/README.md

 ### Hello there 👋
 ---
 I hope you are doing well.
-Nice to meet you here.
+Nice to meet you here :)

 <!--
 **timhateuchlieb/timhateuchlieb** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.